 Approval of transfer credits is given by the appropriate academic department, following receipt of a written petition and an official transcript.
 Graduate students may request transfer of a maximum of six credits from other graduate schools.
 A maximum of six additional credits earned through the Westminster Continuing Education program may be applied toward graduation requirements in the M.M. and M.V.P. programs.
-A maximum of twelve additional credits earned through the Westminster Continuing Education program may be applied toward graduation requirements in the M.M.E. program.
+A maximum of twelve additional credits earned through the Westminster Continuing Education program may be applied toward graduation program may be applied toward graduation requirements in the M.M.E. program.
 Official transcripts must be submitted before any transfer or continuing education credits can be accepted.